Skip to content

 What Do Customers Need to Know?

 Many consumers are now wondering if they need to take action themselves.
 The good news: Customers do not need to do anything for the price reduction.
-Eon plans to inform them of the details several weeks in advance.
+Eon plans to inform about the details several weeks in advance.

 with material from dpa